Last update: May 26, 2023

 Molecules in the Allergome Database are located in different sections.
 They are distinguished by colors.
 Labels, a legend, and a tooltip on a colored spot help in the search page, in the search result page, and in the molecule monograph, respectively.

 Any search is performed using Taxonomy and English source archives.
 You may add another language by selecting among those available in the pop-down menu.
-In the case you add an in-language archive you may use special alphabetic characters from a non-international keyboards.
+In the case you add an in-language archive you may use special alphabetic characters from a non-international keyboard.

 You have two types of Search: